datamgmt/osx-code/mqttbuzz/Development.md

 These are the core files and their purpose

  * src/MQTTBuzz.py - the python script that does the work
  * src/config.json - the configuration file
  * src/help.txt - the help file
  * setup.py - used by py2app to build the application
+ * MQTTBuzz.icns - icons used for the application in Apple .icns format

 ## Set up the development environment